Eschatologue/CM_wiki/docs/class/warlock/archfey.md

 ### Level 6: Misty Escape

-You can cast *Misty Step* as a Reaction in response to taking damage.
+You can cast [:spell-lv2: Misty Step] as a Reaction in response to taking damage.

 In addition, the following effects are now among your Steps of the Fey options.